-Budgetary Control: The control or management of а government or enterprise in accordance an approved budget for the purpose of expenditures within keeping the limitations of available appropriations and available revenues.
+Budgetary Control: The control or management of a government or enterprise in accordance with an approved budget for the purpose of keeping expenditures within the limitations of available appropriations and available revenues.

 CAFR: Comprehensive Annual Financial Report - a report compiled annually which provides detailed information on an organization's financial status.